PSDI-UK/psdi-data-conversion/CONTRIBUTING.md

         self.check_file_status(input_exist=False, output_exist=True)
 ```

+Ensure that the method you add starts with `test_` so that it will be detected by `pytest`.
 The basic check here that the output file exists can be extended to check that the details of it are as expected.

 It may also be useful to add a test that the converter fails when you expect it to.
 This can be done e.g. with a test method that looks like: